US visitors to EU likely to face new quarantine rules

 Already a member?

-The decision will be made public on Monday afternoon, unless one or other EU state objects to it by then.
+The decision will be made public on Monday afternoon, unless one or other EU country objects to it by then.

-It was taken due to the latest Covid-19 figures, one diplomat said, not because of lack of reciprocity - the US has maintained its curbs for European travellers all summer.
+It was taken due to the latest Covid-19 figures, one diplomat said, not because of lack of reciprocity (the US has maintained its curbs for European travellers all summer).

 And the new recommendation will also see Israel, Kosovo, Lebanon, Montenegro, and North Macedonia taken off the EU white list, diplomats added.